worktheclock/replit.github.io/Teams/CentralizedAutograder-java.md

 ![](https://i.ritzastatic.com/repl/codewithrepl/java-centralized-autograder/download-zip-bash.png)

-This removes the default `Main.java` file, downloads the zip template, and unzips it.
+This removes the default `Main.java` file, downloads the zip project, and unzips it.
 It will also overwrite the `.replit` file you just created with one to run the new project instead.

 Press the `Run` button and you should see a bunch of new files appear.